terchris/urbalurba-runner/README.md

 ## Development and Testing
 - The project uses Node.js 20 (LTS as of 2024) for testing
+- Python 3 is used for Python tests
+- .NET 8.0 is used for C# tests
 - GitHub Actions workflows are configured to use the latest stable versions of actions
-- To contribute or test locally, ensure you have Node.js 20 installed
+- To contribute or test locally, ensure you have Node.js 20, Python 3, and .NET 8.0 installed

 ## Contributing
 Contributions to urbalurba-runner are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.